Breakthrough Alzheimer’s Disease Treatments

 This breakthrough, known at The Bredesen Protocol, does not involve medication.
 Instead, by using laboratory-based evaluation to identify the precise areas of imbalance, targeted supplementation, natural hormone restoration, nutrition, and lifestyle medicine, those affected by memory decline are now able to restore function, in some cases reversing the effects of Alzheimer’s completely.

 Dr. Ken Sharlin is one of the few neurologists in the world who have had the privilege of studying under Dr. Bredesen and he brings this approach to his neurology-based functional medicine clinic in Ozark, MO.
 “We take the Bredesen Protocol,” says Dr. Sharlin, “and lay it out in a way that folks can understand.
 It’s not easy.
 It takes work.
 There are a lot of lab tests and it is a large amount of information to put into action.”
 That’s what they do at Sharlin Health and Neurology.
-Dr. Sharlin and his team have helped hundreds of patients restore their brain health, and report that 90% of those who participate in his program have improvement on memory testing.
+Dr. Sharlin and his team at the Springfield neurology clinic have helped hundreds of patients restore their brain health, and report that 90% of those who participate in his program have improvement on memory testing.
+Our Alzheimer’s treatment results in Springfireld are incomparible to normal treatments.
 With those odds who would want to wait for a cure when breakthrough treatment is available immediately?